phitsc/check-cpp-api/README.md

         cmake -G Ninja -DCMAKE_EXPORT_COMPILE_COMMANDS=ON ..

-    Make sure the *compile_commands.json* file has been created in the *integration_tests/builddir* directory.
+    Make sure the `compile_commands.json` file has been created in the `integration_tests/builddir` directory.

-4. Change back into the *check-cpp-api* directory and run check-cpp-api.
+4. Change back into the `check-cpp-api` directory and run *check-cpp-api*.

         cd ../../..
         ./check-cpp-api -p test/integration_tests/builddir test/integration_tests/src/main.cpp

-    Note that `./check-cpp-api` must be executed on the same host platform on which the compilation database was created or the script will not be able to map the source file paths from the host filesystem to to container filesystem.
+    Note that *check-cpp-api* must be executed on the same host platform on which the compilation database was created or the script will not be able to map the source file paths from the host filesystem to to container filesystem.